• Skip to primary navigation

 Magik>

-In this case we’ve supplied all the parameters to the 3 procedures at once, so as each procedure is returned, it’s immediately invoked with the next argument until the innermost procedure executes.
+In this case we’ve supplied all the arguments to the 3 procedures at once, so as each procedure is returned, it’s immediately invoked with the next argument until the innermost procedure executes.

 The uncurried version could be written as follows (notice how it requires 3 arguments to be passed at the same time)…